TheMeteoRain/quality-of-exile/README.md

 ## Motivation

 For a long time, I've been experiencing discomfort in my left pinky from frequently having to hold modifier keys (CTRL and SHIFT).
-To alleviate this, I created a small script that toggles modifier keys.
-Over time, I expanded the tool to hotkey other repetitive tasks to give my hands a break from the constant wrist movements and click spamming.
+To alleviate this, I created a small script that toggles those modifier keys.
+Over time, I expanded the tool to hotkey over other repetitive tasks to give my hands a break from the constant wrist movements and click spamming.
 My goal is not to hotkey anything that could compromise the integrity of the game, but simply to make the experience more comfortable (mostly in towns) and enjoyable without the pain.
 This tool is intended for anyone who faces similar issues, especially as they deal with the strain that can come with age.

 Like all tools of this nature, this one also falls into a gray area.
 There are tools that can achieve same results but not within one tool.
 You'd have to use multiple tools or even combine them.
 Morally I don't see the harm for being able to keep playing without discomfort or pain.
 Personally it allows me to enjoy the game more, something I might otherwise have to give up due to discomfort.
-I will be expanding the tool and adding features as I encounter them, but again I won't be automating anything.
+I will be expanding the tool and adding features as I encounter them.
+To clarify again, there won't be any automation scripts.
 Game is supposed to be played yourself.

 That said, use at your own risk!
 The tool is designed to reduce strain on your hands, allowing you to play comfortably for longer periods, whether in a single session or over time.

 ## Requirements

-- Windows PC
+- Windows 11 PC

 ## Caveats

+- Windows 10 has not been tested.
+- Might not work with external macro keypads.
+Intention is that it would work.
+Currently I don't own one, so it is hard to test.
 - If you choose to use a toggleable CTRL key, make sure to reassign your in-game hotkeys from CTRL+# to another location.
 Keep in mind that hotkeys don’t have to be tied to a modifier key—you can set them to a single key also, which is something I would recommend anyway.
 - Dynamic Hotkeys are enabled by default.
 If you launch the tool while in a combat area, they won't function properly until you enter a loading screen. (read more below)